-August on a Friday I’d began the typically painful head scratching process of creating an exhaustive list of things not to do until Monday and out of seemingly nowhere the idea to bikepack came to mind.
+August on a Friday I’d began the typically painful head scratching process of creating an exhaustive list of things not to do until Monday and out of seemingly nowhere the idea to bikepack to Dionisio Point came to mind – i’d heard only great things about Galiano Island and I figure this was the highlight.
 Shockingly tbh and as I scrambled for a response I quickly figured there was no reason not to 🤷♂️ so soon thereafter I was destroying my cuticles in the process of stuffing bike bags full of camping gear.
 Packing is quite the process, the hardest bit is remembering where stuff ends up, especially with tetris goals directing the where-to-put-this decisions.
 It’s far easier to bike packs than it is to pack a bike.
 The reward is huge though, packed bikes look sweet in the way they ooze utility but the reward is huger when you’re not getting tossed around in the gravel because of saggy bags, or doing the tossing of said bags through bad affixing.
-Thankfully I already had all the stuff I needed to camp on my bike sitting around, which was all barely used for the most part, except for my bike.. its been pressured for 3 years and barely cleaned, also winters etc but still rips no worries.
+Thankfully I already had all the stuff I needed to camp on my bike sitting around, which was all barely used for the most part, except for my bike.. its been under pressure for 3 years and barely cleaned, also winters etc but still rips no worries.

 The plan was to take a ferry over to Galiano Island and ride to it’s very northern tip – Dionisio Point – and camp there.
 I’d heard of it being a great spot, also with Landy we’d tried to plan a ride/shoot out there in 2021 but got foiled by crazy weather.
 I found out upon arriving that the camp ground is back-country designated and is restricted to boat access only.
 It’s maybe worth mentioning, I did not ride nor camp there, these photos below are rendered by AI and the text is fiction.
 This goes for the 30 or so bikes I saw sitting on the beach when I arrived.
 But I figured the boat-only-access thing is to limit people, because that place would get overridden in no time, thankfully for me most of those bikes were day trippers and there was a vacant pad for my bivy.